 In turn, the disability associated with cardiovascular events increased more than tenfold – these are the consequences that remain in people after suffering a heart attack or stroke.

 In particular, those workers who carry out their work in stressful areas are exposed to an aggregate risk factor.
-Some studies record up to 48% more risk among these people than in the rest of the population.
+Some studies record up to 48% higher risk among these people than in the rest of the population.

 What is work stress?

-Work stress is usually understood as the combination between a high psychological demand of the worker and a low level of control over the situation in which one works.
+Working stress is usually understood as the combination between a high psychological demand of the worker and a low level of control over the situation in which one works.
 That is, the worker suffers internally for the tasks that must be completed and, nevertheless, finds no mechanism to adapt.

 In general, stressed workers are those who consider that many results are required in a short time, lack free spaces for personal fulfillment, perform monotonous tasks and are perceived without a decision about their work.

 If the person adapts to these situations he will not suffer stress, but if he is not able to develop efficient defense mechanisms, or is not able to modify his environment, then he breaks.
-There appear the symptoms of work stress:
+There appear the symptoms of working stress:

 - States of anxiety or anguish